cs3157-borowski/recitations/recitation_1/git.md

 You should see all the neccessary skeleton code that we distribute for the assignment.
 Remember, this is your remote repository and now we need to create your **local repository** in order for you to actually work on the assignment.

-1. Click the green "<> Code button, make sure you have selected 'SSH' and copy that link.
+1. Click the green "<> Code" button, make sure you have selected 'SSH' and copy that link.
 2. Open whatever interface you configured and go to the command-line and run `git clone <pasted-link>`
 3. If that was successful, you now have a **local repository**.